http4s/http4s/docs/docs/client.md

 httpClient.expect[String](request)
 ```

+### Send a POST request

-### Post a form, decoding the JSON response to a case class
+You can send a POST request and decode the JSON response into a case class
+by deriving an `EntityDecoder` for that case class:

 ```scala mdoc
 import org.http4s.circe._